push-protocol/push-website/blog/2024-12-09-why-push-chain/index.md

    **With Phase 3,** we achieve the shared state L1 chain that is capable of supporting universal apps.
 Most importantly, this phase establishes one of the key features of Push Chain, i.e., **shared app experiences** (with Shared State).

-   Shared state means that Push Chain not only has read and write access to its own state but also has read-only access to all the other supported chains’ states.
+   Shared state allows Push Chain to access data from its own chain as well as supported external chains.
 Combining this with Push ID enables universal smart contracts wherein the smart contracts on Push Chain have access to the state of all of the wallets of the user even if those wallets belong to other chain(s).
 This enables developers to understand the user and build universal smart contracts to fulfill the user’s need irrespective of what chain(s) the user state is on which ushers countless innovations.

    ![Ninth Image of Why Push Chain](./image9.webp)